 I’d like to share what I’ve learned about programs, services, events, and products in the London area.

-BOTERO SPEECH 4 KIDS: Specialising in speech, language, and feeding for infants and children in London.
+ROSIE NICHOLSON – PROMPT Specialist in South London: Specialising in speech, language, and communication for children in London.

-Oribell Botero is an American Trained Speech Therapist.
-I have worked with Oribell on several cases and she is dedicated to her patients and families, very knowledgeable and experienced, and a multi-disciplinary team player.
+Rosie is an American Trained Speech Therapist.
+I have worked with her on several cases and she is dedicated to her patients and families, very knowledgeable and experienced, and a multi-disciplinary team player.
 I have seen great progress in the children we treat due to her care.
-Her skills are unique to London because she treats childrens’ oral-motor skills related to feeding as well as language, and is an expert in the development of speech, communication, and feeding for infants and young children.
+Her skills are unique to London because she uses PROMPT, a specialized oral-motor technique to facilitate specific speech sounds.

 Here are some programs in London that support families and children with Down’s Syndrome.
 Click on their site to learn more about what they offer.

 HemiChat – A support group for parents of children who have Hemiplegia.
 They also have a very active Facebook group.